 - 150,000 children were punished for speaking their own language

-- 150,000 children were forced to learn foreign culture, beliefs and language
+- 150,000 children were forced to learn a foreign culture, beliefs and language

 - Thousands of families risked imprisonment to hide their children in the bush away from the Indian Agents and/or local constabulary who swept through communities picking up the children, sometimes bursting into homes to take them

 Someone once told me that we are to remember the past, live in the now, and plan for the future.
-From this perspective, reconciliation is about remembering and acknowledging the past, reconciling now, and planning for a great future....comments such as the ones made recently give us all a chance to push towards the higher ideals of reconciliation.
+From this perspective, reconciliation is about remembering and acknowledging the past, reconciling now, and planning for a great future... comments such as the ones made recently give us all a chance to push toward the higher ideals of reconciliation.

 It’s easy to deny or shame for wrongs done in the past.
 It’s much harder to reconcile.
 But, we have made significant collective steps with apologies and commissions and right now the door is open for us to create a better future for all Canadians.

-In our training we work hard to provide a safe environment for all learners who are free to ask questions, make comments, or statements at any time during the training.
-If you are looking for Indigenous awareness training or training that takes you beyond awareness, please contact us or visit our website Indigenous Corporate Training Inc. We've been designing courses and delivering training since 2002.
+In our training, we work hard to provide a safe environment for all learners who are free to ask questions, make comments, or statements at any time during the training.
+If you are looking for Indigenous awareness training or training that takes you beyond awareness, please contact us or visit our training pages.
+We've been designing courses and delivering training since 2002.